aapashkov/generic-amr/README.md

 ### Configuration

-The `accessions.txt` lists, one per line, the genome accessions to process and includes some example genome accessions to get started.
+The `accessions.txt` file lists, one per line, the genome accessions to process and includes some example genome accessions to get started.
 These genome accessions may be any of the following:

 - **[NCBI Genome/RefSeq](ncbi.nlm.nih.gov/datasets/genome) identifiers**.
 They
 start with GCA_ or GCF_.
 For example,